apache/openwhisk/tools/owperf/README.md

    1. Parameter size - controls the size of the parameter passed to the action or event
    1. Actions per iteration (a.k.a. _ratio_) - controls how many rules are associated with a trigger [for rules] or how many actions are asynchronously invoked (burst size) at each iteration of a test worker [for actions].
 1. "Master apart" mode - Allow the master client to perform latency measurements while the worker clients stress OpenWhisk using a specific invocation pattern in the background.
 Useful for measuring latency under load, and for comparing latencies of rules and actions under load.
-The tool is written in node.js, using mainly the modules of OpenWhisk client, cluster for concurrency, and commander for CLI procssing.
+The tool is written in node.js, using mainly the modules of OpenWhisk client, cluster for concurrency, and commander for CLI processing.

 ### Operation
 The general operation of a test is simple: